Expired: SAP Fiori Cloud, extended demo – Preserving your Content Beyond 90 Days

 Tip: Export your work

-SAP Web IDE & SAP Theme Designer allow you the option to export your work.
+SAP Web IDE & UI Theme Designer allow you the option to export your work.
 Try to get yourself in the habit of exporting the work you would want to use productively, that way you’ll always have a copy.
 Below are the steps for exporting from your current account and then importing into a new account.

 SAP Web IDE